 Word embeddings represent words in a way that words with similar meaning are represented with similar vectors.
 The experiments presented in this section evaluate the ability to capture word similarities of different pre-trained word embeddings.
 For each word pair in the datasets, the cosine similarity of the corresponding word embedding vectors is computed.
+Since the range of similarity in the datasets is [0, 10], the cosine similarity values are normalized in that range.
+Similarities from the RG65 dataset are also normalized in the range [0, 10].
 Average cosine similarities for each dataset are plotted in Figure 1.

-Average similarity obtained by human ratings is 5.86, 4.56 and 4.29 for WordSim353, SimLex999 and SimVerb3500 dataset, respectively.
-The closest average cosine similarity for each dataset is obtained among GloVe and FastText word embeddings.
-The average cosine similarities for GloVe embeddings is 5.37, 4.62 and 3.79 for WordSim353, SimLex999 and SimVerb3500 dataset, respectively.
-With the FastText embeddings, average cosine similarity is

-4.69, 4.81 and 4.12 for WordSim353, SimLex999 and SimVerb3500 dataset, respectively.
+Average similarity obtained by human ratings is 5.86, 4.56, 4.29, 4.69 and 6.15 for WordSim353, SimLex999, SimVerb3500, RG65 and RW2034 dataset, respectively.
+The closest average cosine similarity is obtained among GloVe and FastText word embeddings for each dataset except RW2034.
+The average cosine similarities for GloVe embeddings is 5.37, 4.62, 3.79 and 4.48 for WordSim353, SimLex999, SimVerb3500 and RG65 dataset, respectively.
+With the FastText embeddings, average cosine similarity is 4.69, 4.81, 4.12 and 4.17 for WordSim353, SimLex999, SimVerb3500 and RG65 dataset, respectively.
 These values direct to the conclusion that FastText and GloVe perform better in capturing similarities between words.
+However, this statement does not hold for RW2034 dataset.
+For this dataset, closest cosine similarity, 3.72, is obtained by ConceptNetNumberbatch word embeddings.
+Since it is composed of rare words, we can conclude that ConceptNetNumberbatch word embeddings have better ability to capture similarities between rare words.

 In terms of dimensionality, it is expected that word vectors of higher dimensionality have a more prominent quality of the representation.
 This statement is confirmed for SimLex999 dataset and slightly confirmed for SimVerb3500 dataset, when analysing the GloVe embeddings with different dimensionalities.
 For SimLex999 dataset, average cosine similarity is closer to ground truth similarity for 200-dimensional embeddings pre-trained on Twitter and 300-dimensional embeddings pre-trained on Wikipedia.
 For SimVerb3500 dataset, the statement applies only for 200-dimensional embeddings pre-trained on Twitter, while the similarities for vectors pre-trained on Wikipedia are closer to ground truth similarities when the dimensionality is 50.
-For the WordSim353 dataset, lower vector dimensionality implies closer cosine to ground-truth similarity.
+The findings for WordSim353, RG65 and RW2034 dataset contradict the hypothesis about dimensionality.
+In fact, for these datasets lower vector dimensionality, 50, implies closer cosine to ground-truth similarity indicating that lower-dimensional word vectors are capable of storing significant information about words.